 PhD, Philosophy (Asian and Comparative Philosophy), University of Hawai’i at Mānoa, MA, Philosophy (Indian Philosophy), University of Hawai'i at Mānoa , MA, South Asian Languages and Civilizations (Sanskrit, Indian Aesthetics), University of Chicago

-MFA in Musical Theatre Writing, NYU Tisch School of the Arts, MA in World Arts & Cultures/Dance, UCLA, BA/BM in Music Composition/Theory, University of Washington
+New York University, MFA in Musical Theatre Writing, 2005, University of California, Los Angeles, MA in World Arts and Cultures/Dance, 2003, University of Washington, BA/BM in Music Composition/Theory, 1996